 - Garnish: cinnamon-sugar or vanilla sugar

-- Roll out remaining pastry to about 1/8 inch thick.
-Cover the filling; trim, turn edge under and crimp.
+Roll out remaining pastry to about 1/8-inch thick.

-You can make a blueberry pie a day ahead of time, if desired.
+- You can make a blueberry pie a day ahead of time, if desired.
 It can simply be covered with foil and stored at room temperature.
-If desired, you can reheat the pie in a 200 F oven for 10 to 20 minutes.
+You can reheat the pie in a 200 F oven for 10 to 20 minutes.
 Or, you can reheat slice or the whole pie in a microwave-safe dish in the microwave.